tomjoht/tomjoht.github.io/_posts/2019/6/2019-06-24-agile-and-the-enterprise.md

 ## Wrestling with boundaries

-Let's return to the original issue: if the current trend in software development is independent agile teams, does enterprise content strategy have any chance of realistic adoption?
+Let's return to the original issue: If the current trend in software development is independent agile teams, does enterprise content strategy have any chance of realistic adoption?
 Most writers won't expand their horizons to consume more than their immediate product documentation requires.
 No one will force you to read documentation written by other departments or docs written by competitors.
 So should you even bother?
 Surely this expanded analysis isn't scoped into your project plan or expectations, right?
 Where, then, do you find the time or bandwidth to do it?

 I'm not sure.
 In companies like Microsoft, the developer docs include author names and timestamps, which helps provide context.
 There might be value in celebrating the individual authorship &mdash; users might be more sympathetic to differences of style and semantics, or overlapping content, even from the same company.